-The HCISPP certification is managed by the (ISC)2 organization – the nonprofit International Information System Security Certification Consortium, Inc.
+The HCISPP certification is aimed mostly toward medical records managers, risk manager, and security related managers.
+It is managed by the (ISC)2 organization – the nonprofit International Information System Security Certification Consortium, Inc.

 The HCISPP certification covers expertise in these six areas:

 - Regulatory Environment

 - Privacy and Security in Healthcare

 - Third Party Risk Management

 HCISPP candidates need a minimum of two years of paid full-time work experience in one domain of these areas.
 The exam has 125 multiple choice questions, and requires a 70% passing grade.
 The exam costs $599 US to take through Pearson VUE.
 Source: (ISC)2 HCISPP.

 2. CISSP – Certified Information Systems Security Professional

 Also from the (ISC)2 organization is the next level in Information Security.
 Unlike the HCISPP certification, the CISSP designation is not specifically related to Healthcare.
 It has a higher technical focus, commands a higher pay scale, and covers these eight areas:

 - Asset Security